 Vector Spray Pattern Map

-The program begins the in April and continues through October.
+The program typically begins in April and runs through October depending on weather.

 Weather conditions that restrict vector spraying: